HaakonWiland/Notes/Tryhackme/Webhacking.md

 ```

+#### SQL Injection:
+"User input it not validated correctly when application communicated with the database, allowing the attacker to get, remove or change data in the database"

 #### IDOR (Insecure Direct Object Reference) vulnerability
 "Client is can change parameters to get access to other accounts in the application"